ntoghrama/ntoghrama.github.io/index.md

 [//]: # **Ground motion amplification and crustal tomographic imaging**

-[//]: # I have also studied the Seattle sedimentary basin and fault zone, where I've [deployed 100+ broadband and nodal seismometers](https://www.king5.com/article/news/local/researchers-will-install-monitors-to-study-seattle-earthquake-fault-zone/281-ab395842-a46b-4ebf-baeb-0b1b623f7ffb) to measure the ambient noise field.
+[//]: # I have also studied the Seattle sedimentary basin and fault zone, where I've [deployed 100+ broadband and nodal seismometers](https://www.king5.com/article/news/local/researchers-will-install-monitors-to-study-seattle-earthquake-fault-zone/281-ab395842-a46b-4ebf-baeb-0b1b623f7ffb), hosted at schools, churches, small businesses, and family backyards, to measure the ambient noise field.
 I cross-correlate these signals to investigate earthquake propagation in the basin&mdash;&mdash;which, like other sedimentary basins around the world&mdash;&mdash;is known to trap seismic energy and amplify ground motion during high-magnitude earthquakes.
 In particular, I am interested in the role played by the basin edges and the Seattle thrust fault.

 [//]: # For large urban communities built atop sedimentary basins, this energy amplification means heightened seismic hazard.
 The desire to better understand and address this threat drives my research.

 [//]: # We plan to produce improved seismic velocity models and localized ground motion prediction equations, which can be applied by seismic engineers to inform building codes and change policy.
 In the long-term we hope to help mitigate earthquake risk in cities across the globe by extending our basin edge and fault research beyond Seattle.

+[//]: # I've also studied the Seattle basin and fault zone, using ambient noise seismology to investigate how seismic waves are amplified within sedimentary basins and reflected by their edges.

+[//]: # To measure the ambient seismic field, I've  [deployed 100+ broadband and nodal seismometers](https://www.king5.com/article/news/local/researchers-will-install-monitors-to-study-seattle-earthquake-fault-zone/281-ab395842-a46b-4ebf-baeb-0b1b623f7ffb) across the Seattle area, hosting these instruments at schools, churches, small businesses, and family backyards.

+[//]: # I cross-correlate ambient noise recordings to investigate earthquake propagation in the basin, which&mdash;&mdash;like other sedimentary basins around the world&mdash;&mdash;is known to trap seismic energy and amplify ground motion during high-magnitude earthquakes.
+In particular, I am interested in the role played by the basin edges and the Seattle thrust fault.

 ## Publications